houndstooth/houndstoothcraft/CONTRIBUTING.md

     - mocks the DOM as needed without any dependencies

 - integration suite
-    - runs in <5 seconds
+    - runs in ~10 seconds
     - uses Karma as the test runner
     - consists of tests of the final renderings, inspecting individual pixels
     - the debug mode HTML page features an attractive reporter, as well as visualizations of the houndsteeth under test

 Both use Jasmine as the testing framework along with its mocking and assertion libraries.
 Both suites are transpiled to ES5 using the same Typescript configuration as the implementation code.

-All tests, whether unit or integration, begin with a `beforeEach` which calls `resetState` on the central `state`, giving it a fresh copy from the defaults in `src/store/defaults`.
+All tests, whether unit or integration, begin with a `beforeEach` which calls `resetStates`, to reset both the `appState` and `patternState`.

-Run the unit tests in your IDE at `bin/test/unit.sh`.
 Integration tests are watched in one of your automatically opened browser tabs.
+Run the unit tests in your IDE at `bin/test/unit.sh` (coverage report watcher is re-running them too).

 ## cross platform